jlopenshaw41/api-tutorial/README.md

 [Full disclosure - this is a long post.
 Go and make a cup of tea or coffee, and maybe plan to build this over a couple of days :) If you get completely stuck, you can view the finished code [in this GitHub repository](https://github.com/jlopenshaw41/api-tutorial)]

-### Create a new folder for the project and set up a GitHub repo
+## Create a new folder for the project and set up a GitHub repo

 First things first...

 1. Set up a new folder for your API project

-[I use the command line to do create new folders - I've put the commands I used after each step]
+    [I use the command line to create new folders - I've put the commands I used after each step in this tutorial]

     `mkdir book-library-api`

 2. Change directory into that folder and start git tracking: